FREE CONSULTATION (314) 361-4300

 If you’re dealing with any of the above, it’s in your best interest to seek out the help of a reputable workers’ compensation law firm.
 The process is often long and complicated, and without understanding the true value of your claim, it can be tempting to settle for far less than you deserve.

-At the Law Office of James M. Hoffman, we have over 30 years of experience dealing with workers compensation claims.
+At the Law Office of James M. Hoffman, we have over 30 years of experience handling workers’ compensation claims.
 We know how to get injured Missouri workers the compensation they need and deserve to move forward.

 Case Results